-Select a molecule for editing using the 'Selected Molecule' chooser at the top of the form.
+Select a molecule for editing using the 'Selected Molecule' chooser at the top of the window.
 The browser below this chooser lists the reps available for the molecule.
 Each line of the browser summarizes information about the drawing method, the coloring method, and the selection.
 Below this browser, choosers and a text input filed reflect the current state of the rep, and provide controls for changing the properties of the rep. Each drawing method has specific controls which will appear when it is selected.
 When the 'ColorID' coloring method is selected, a text entry box is shown allowing you to specify the index of a color to use for the selection, which may be a number from 0 to 16.

 Changing a rep. To change a representation, select it in the representation browser.
 The atom selection for that rep will appear in the Selected Atoms text area and the controls will update to reflect the current settings.
 Changing the settings will immediately affect the displayed representation if the Apply Changes Automatically check box is selected.
-When it is disabled updates will only
+When it is disabled updates will only occur when the Apply button is pressed.
+Changing the drawing method brings up method-specific controls and defaults.
+If you go back to the previous draw style, VMD restores any changes that you may have made to the settings.
+Pressing the Default button will restore the default settings.
+The display will be updated after every change.